May 11, 2023Review Recipe

 - 1 cup milk chocolate chips

 - 1 teaspoon vanilla extract

-- Make the yellow butter cake mix per package directions.
+- Make the yellow butter cake mix according to package directions.
 Pour into a lightly greased 9×13 baking dish.
-Place in the oven and bake at the recommended temperature and time per the cake box directions.
+Place in the oven and bake at the recommended temperature and time from the cake box directions.

-- Remove cake from the oven and let cool.
-Once cooled use the back of a wooden spoon to poke holes all over the top of the cake, about an inch and a half apart.
+- Remove the cake from the oven and let cool.
+Once cooled, use the back of a wooden spoon to poke holes all over the top of the cake, about an inch and a half apart.
 Set aside.